quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 format).
 Tools MAY sort all events on the timestamp before processing them, though are not required to (as this could impose a significant processing overhead).
-This can be a problem especially for multi-threaded and/or streaming loggers, who could consider using a separate post-processor to order qlog events in time if a tool do not provide this feature.
+This can be a problem especially for multi-threaded and/or streaming loggers, which could consider using a separate post-processor to order qlog events in time if a tool does not provide this feature.

 Tools SHOULD NOT assume the ability to derive the absolute calendar timestamp of an event from qlog traces.
 Tools should not rely on timestamps to be consistent across